This post has been released as the first in a four part series:

 - they provide the economic incentives needed to attract new investment in rental housing, as well as to maintain existing housing stock.
 In this respect, housing is no different from other commodities, such as food and clothing — the amount producers supply is directly related to the prevailing market price.

 Those of us who have studied microeconomics understand the near-universally accepted supply/demand consequence of rent-control: a decrease in the quality and supply of rental housing over time.
-But, for those who need a refresher or quick intro lesson, Professor Richard McKenzie of UC Irvine explains the microeconomics of rent control in this video:
+But, for those who need a refresher or quick intro lesson, Professor Alex Tabarrok of George Mason University and the popular Marginal Revolution blog explains the microeconomics of rent control in this video:

 When you have some spare time, watch this more in-depth lecture on price controls. (windows media) The first 45 min of the [1:25:30] is dedicated to rent control.
 Includes segments on how a landlord became a “serf” to his tenants, “Bomb Damage or Rent Control?”, and celebrity beneficiaries of rent control.

-It’s an almost unanimous agreement among economists that rent control reduces the supply and quality of affordable market housing as the videos explain.
+93% of economists agree that rent control reduces the supply and quality of affordable market housing as the videos explain.
 But that’s not all!
 The burdens of rent control only increase exponentially the longer they are in place.
 Let’s look at some of the more subtle aspects of rent control:

 Just as price controls on gas in the ’70s caused long lines and hoarding of gas, the same thing happens with housing.
 The tenants of rent-controlled units are not stupid.
 They know that the supply is limited and will become more limited in the future.
 They know that if they stay put, they’ll be able to pay about the same rent forever, in real terms.
 They know that if they were to look for another apartment, and they were fortunate enough to find one, the rent would be significantly greater than what they pay where they are.